Books about the Camino de Santiago

 The Great Westward Walk / El Gran Caminante, Antxon (Bolitx) González Gabarain

 “The Great Westward Walk” is the long-awaited English translation of “El Gran Caminante,” the best-selling contemporary Spanish narrative of the Camino de Santiago pilgrimage.
 The tale is told by “Bolitx,” a Basque pilgrim who walked in 2008 from his hometown on the Cantabrian Sea along a disused pilgrim trail, joining “the Mighty Camino Frances” in Santo Domingo de la Calzada.
 Along the Way to Santiago he spins colorful tales of family life in a Basque village: ghost trains, kindly nuns, and card-shark grannies; as well as his daily dealings with pilgrims: the pot-smokers, saints, liars, and scholars who share his journey.
 Peppered with camino history never before seen in English; it’s an unforgettable view into the character of a witty soul both Spaniard and Basque.
-“The Great Westward Walk” was this young author’s great and final work: he finished the written journey three days before ALS ended his life at age 41.
+“The Great Westward Walk” was this young author’s great and final work: he finished the written journey three days before he ended his life at age 41.

 Call Of The Camino, Robert Mullen